WaleedAlromaema/MovieCatalogueRestAPI/readme.md

 ----------------
 ## 1- About Movie Catalogue.

-movie catalogue is Microservice REST API Application that provide the following Services:
+movie catalogue is Microservice REST API Application developed by Spring boot Java Framework that provide the following Services:

 - INSERT,UPDATE,DELETE AND QUERY ABOUT MOVIES IN CATALOGUE.
 - FIND MOVIE BY ID.